FIBA Basketball World Cup 2019

-The FIBA Basketball World Cup 2019 is set to tip off in China later this summer.
-The global basketball competition will include a record 32 participating countries, who qualified during tournaments over the past two years.
+The FIBA Basketball World Cup 2019 tipped off on Aug.
+31 in China.
+The global basketball competition includes a record 32 participating countries, who qualified during tournaments over the past two years.

-This will be the 18th edition of the FIBA Basketball World Cup and the first time it has ever been held in China.
-The games will take place in eight cities -- Beijing, Foshan, Wuhan, Shenzhen, Dongguan, Nanjing, Shanghai and Guangzhou -- across five provinces.
+This year is the 18th edition of the FIBA Basketball World Cup and the first time it has ever been held in China.
+The games will take place in eight cities — Beijing, Foshan, Wuhan, Shenzhen, Dongguan, Nanjing, Shanghai and Guangzhou — across five provinces.
 In total, there will be 92 games played over just 16 days.

 • First Round (Group Phase): Aug.
 31 – Sept.
 5